Amber201604/conference-attendee-database/readme.txt

-<h2>A undergraduate computing conference website in PHP, Mysql, CSS and HTML</h2>
+A undergraduate computing conference website in PHP, Mysql, CSS and HTML

 Assumption